Teaching fellow and Tutor

-Brought up in the Lothians, Kaye McAlpine attended Linlithgow Academy, before gong on to study English Studies with Scottish Literature at the University of Stirling.
+Brought up in the Lothians, Kaye McAlpine attended Linlithgow Academy, before going on to study English Studies with Scottish Literature at the University of Stirling.
 What was intended as a four year sojourn extended into nine years, during which she gained an MPhil in Publishing Studies and her PhD, although her PhD advisor was Dr Emily Lyle of the University of Edinburgh.

 She left full-time academia, having established a media company which focused on short documentaries and new talent.
 From 2000-2010, she continued to publish academic articles and co-edited a Scottish Text Society volume which presented the two ballad manuscripts of Amelia and Jane Harris in parallel for the the first time, as well as editing and contributing to non-academic publications and guides.

 In 2011, she returned to academia, as a research fellow on the long-running ‘Walter Scott Minstrelsy of the Scottish Border' Project, and has tutored and lectured on various Scottish Studies courses since then, including 'Scotland and Orality', 'Creating Scotland' and 'Visualising Scotland'.
+She has been course organiser for 'Scotland and Orality' and 'Conceptualising Scotland', and is currently a teaching fellow within the department.

 Dr McAlpine’s primary field of interest is in the social history and belief systems presented in traditional Scottish ballads, with a current focus on those containing accounts of reiving along the Anglo-Scottish Border.
 This includes aspects of landscape and memory, history and early fieldworking accounts.
 She is also committed to developing outreach projects, online and in real-time, which promote traditional ballads.